based on Reviews

 (Source: https://www.dge.de/wissenschaft/referenzwerte/tool/)

-When determining reference values, these bodies set certain premises.
-The reference values (for example for the DGE) only apply to:
+When setting reference values, these bodies establish certain premises.
+The reference values (for example, those of the DGE) apply only to:

 • Average requirement (according to estimates, surveys, studies)